Toby70b/SGGC_WS/README.md

 While I want to avoid constantly fiddling with the project to achieve perfection, they’re several outstanding areas I want to improve on to help gain a greater understanding of the subject matter.
 These are listed below:

-* Integration tests within a framework including Testcontainers (in progress)
+* ~~Integration tests within a framework including Testcontainers (in progress)~~
+* Move test framework code into seperate Maven module
 * Improved handling of the various responses from Steam and AWS
 * Logging improvements (Centralized logging in CloudWatch and enabling tracking of a request through the application)
 * Move application from EBS to ECS